-A team of scientists and engineers was successful in their attempts to exchange a quantum key between a research aircraft and a ground station.
+A team of scientists and engineers was successful in their attempts to exchange a quantum key between a research aircraft and a ground station – this is a significant step towards development of tap-proof data communication.
+The research scientists shall receive for their joint project this year’s Stifterverbands scientific award – the Erwin Schrödinger Prize.
+German Aerospace Center (DLR) engineer Florian Moll describes the principle to us.

 With the scientific award from the Stifterverband – the Erwin Schrödinger Prize – the Helmholtz Association and the Stifterverband honour a research team every year that combines various subject areas, thus creating special innovations.
 The prize for 2015 goes to physicists from the Ludwig-Maximilian University (LMU) in Munich and engineers from the German Aerospace Center (DLR) in Oberpfaffenhofen.
 They were successful in exchanging a quantum key between a research aircraft and a ground station – a significant step towards development of tap-proof data communication.
 German Aerospace Center (DLR) engineer Florian Moll describes the principle to us.